 - Speakers at the local zoo, wildlife preserve and botanical garden: Online lists of U.S. zoos and U.S. botanical gardens will help you locate potential environmental family field trips.

-- Share eco-facts: Did you know you waste up to five gallons of water each time you leave the water running while brushing your teeth?
-Wow!
+- Share eco-facts: Did you know you waste up to 5 gallons of water each time you leave the water running while brushing your teeth?
 That's a lot of waste!
-Find more eco-facts from SheKnows.
+Find more eco-facts here.

-- Participate in fundraisers for ecology and animal project
+- Volunteer: Participate in fundraisers for ecology and animal projects.

-- Donate time at the local recycling center
+- Donate time: Head to the local recycling center and do your part.

 - Go green challenge: Walk, bike, carpool or take the bus for a week, teaching your kids how to reduce greenhouse gases.